kolynzb/Grimoire/CONTRIBUTING.md

 There are many ways to contribute , and many of them do not involve writing any code.
 Here's a few ideas to get started:

-- Simply start using Docusaurus.
-Go through the [Getting Started]() guide.
+- Simply start using Grimoire.
+Go through the [Project Setup]() guide.
 Does everything work as expected?
 If not, we're always looking for improvements.
 Let us know by [opening an issue](#issues).

-- Look through the [open issues](https://github.com/kolynzb/rust-simplified/issues).
+- Look through the [open issues](https://github.com/kolynzb/Grimoire/issues).
 Provide workarounds, ask for clarification, or suggest labels.
 Help [triage issues](#triaging-issues-and-pull-requests).

 - If you find an issue you would like to fix, [open a pull request](#pull-requests).
-Issues tagged as [_Good first issue_](https://github.com//kolynzb/rust-simplified/labels/Good%20first%20issue) are a good place to get started.
+Issues tagged as [_Good first issue_](https://github.com/kolynzb/Grimoire/labels/Good%20first%20issue) are a good place to get started.
 - Read through the [docs]().
 If you find anything that is confusing or can be improved, you can click "Edit this page" at the bottom of most docs, which takes you to the GitHub interface to make and propose changes.
-- Take a look at the [features requested](https://github.com/kolynzb/rust-simplified/labels/feature) by others in the community and consider opening a pull request if you see something you want to work on.
+- Take a look at the [features requested](https://github.com/kolynzb/Grimoire/labels/feature) by others in the community and consider opening a pull request if you see something you want to work on.

 ### Join our Whatsapp Group